NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/FAL Docs/FAL in Measurement Plug-Ins.md

 ## Directory structure of FAL

-The recommended directory structure for FAL is shown below:
+The recommended directory structure of FAL is shown below:

 ``` bash